Safety and Occupational Health Applied Sciences

 Ethical and legal issues faced by safety professionals.
 Students evaluate issues in terms of their own value system and prudent practices.
 Case studies and anecdotal presentations examine issues and prepare students for roles in actions such as litigation and worker's compensation claims as well as various court hearings and trials.

 The practicum course experience serves as a central component of our degree program.
 Prior to the practicum, you will complete core courses in the degree program.
 Your practicum experience provides you with an opportunity to translate classroom theory into practice in a workplace environment.
-Prerequisites: 32 earned Safety M.S. program credits and permission of instructor.
+Prerequisites: Take SAFE 655 and permission of the SOHAS Graduate Program Coordinator.

 Students pursue safety as a profession.
 Technical, theoretical, and historical aspects of the discipline are studied in an inventive and interconnected manner, with an emphasis on developing cogent and comprehensive safety knowledge rooted in critical thinking.
 Students are expected to bring their knowledge and critical capacity to bear.
-Prerequisite: 32 earned Safety M.S. program credits and permission of instructor.
+Prerequisite: Take SAFE 655 and permission of the SOHAS Graduate Program Coordinator.